Provoked By Trump, The Religious Left Is Finding Its Voice

 Assault on faith

-Comparisons to the origins of religious right are inevitable.
+Comparisons to the origins of the religious right are inevitable.
 The Rev. Jerry Falwell founded the Moral Majority movement in 1979 to oppose abortion and gay rights and promote private Christian schools, largely in the South, during a time of cultural change.

 "What motivated the religious right to begin organizing was a feeling of loss," says Henry Olsen, a senior fellow at the Ethics and Public Policy Center.
 "They felt the deepest values from their religion were being taken away from them."